317brian/druid/docs/tutorials/tutorial-jdbc.md

 - A supported Java version, such as Java 8

 - [Avatica JDBC driver](https://calcite.apache.org/avatica/downloads/).
-The jar can be added to your classpath directly or managed externally, such as through Maven and a `pom.xml` file.
+The JAR can be added to your classpath directly or managed externally, such as through Maven and a `pom.xml` file.

 - An available Druid instance.
 You can use the `micro-quickstart` configuration described in [Quickstart (local)](./index.md).
 The tutorials assume that you are using the quickstart, so no authentication or authorization is expected unless explicitly mentioned.